Varieties with prescribed finite unramified Brauer groups and subgroups precisely obstructing the Hasse principle: Varieties with prescribed finite unramified Brauer groups

 \section{Varieties with prescribed finite unramified Brauer groups}

-As mentioned in Remark \ref{cyclic model}, when $K/k$ is a cyclic extension, the assumption of the existence of a nice model of the normic equation is guaranteed by \cite{VAV-model}.
-In this section we apply results in Section \ref{section abelian} to the unconditional case where $K/k$ is cyclic.
+In this section, we suppose that $K/k$ is a cyclic extension with $G=\Gal(K/k)\simeq\Z/n\Z$.
+As mentioned in Remark \ref{cyclic model}, the existence of a very good model of the normic equation \eqref{norm equation} is guaranteed by \cite{VAV-model}.
+We apply results in the previous section to obtain unconditional statements.